-11.1.1 clinical assessment including but not limited to cardiac, pulmonary, and neurologic status waste and to realize increased cost savings.
-Consider need/indication to adjust $F{DO_2}$ for increased levels of activity and exercise.

-11.1.2 assessment of physiologic parameters: measurement of $P{aO_2}$ s or saturation in any patient treated with oxygen.
-An appropriate oxygen therapy utilization protocol is suggested as a method to decrease
+11.1.1 clinical assessment including but not limited to cardiac, pulmonary, and neurologic status 11.1.2 assessment of physiologic parameters: measurement of PaO2s or saturation in any patient treated with oxygen.
+An appropriate oxygen therapy utilization protocol is suggested as a method to decrease waste and to realize increased cost savings.(33) Consider need/indication to adjust FDO2 for increased levels of activity and exercise.

-- 11.1.2.1 in conjunction with the initiation of therapy; or - 11.1.2.2 within 12 hours of initiation with $F{IO_2} < 0.40$ - 11.1.2.3 within 8 hours, with $F{IO_2} \ge 0.40$ (including postanesthesia recovery) - 11.1.2.4 within 72 hours in acute myocardial infarction - 11.1.2.5 within 2 hours for any patient with the principal diagnosis of COPD
+11.1.2.1 in conjunction with the initiation of therapy; or

+11.1.2.2 within 12 hours of initiation with $FIO_2 < 0.40$

+11.1.2.3 within 8 hours, with $FIO_2 > or = 0.40$ (including postanesthesia recovery)

+11.1.2.4 within 72 hours in acute myocardial infarction7

+11.1.2.5 within 2 hours for any patient with the principal diagnosis of COPD